 Glaucoma affects millions of people and is known as the second leading cause of blindness worldwide.
 The disease is often caused by an excessive buildup of pressure inside the eye, ultimately damaging the optic nerve.
 It is extremely important that a glaucoma screening be integrated into your routine eye exams because the condition does not display overt symptoms until it has already significantly progressed.
-While glaucoma causes a gradual loss of vision, there are treatment options available at Bliss Eye Associates, including advanced laser surgery, which can reduce symptoms and slow the progression of the disease.
+Glaucoma is frequently associated with high eye pressure, but also may occur with “normal” pressure as well.
+While glaucoma causes a gradual loss of vision, there are treatment options available at Bliss Eye Associates, including advanced laser surgery, which can reduce dependence on eye drops.
+Pressure control can reduce symptoms and slow the progression of the disease.
 One of our doctors can meet with you for an initial consultation to evaluate your vision and create a customized treatment plan.

 If you would like more information, or if you would like to schedule your consultation, please contact us today.

 A number of risk factors associated with glaucoma make it more likely for individuals to develop the condition.
 These risk factors include:

 - Age – people over 40